 The ICVA administers the North American Veterinary Licensing Examination (NAVLE) as a requirement for licensure to practice veterinary medicine in the US and Canada.

-Click “Start Test” below to take a free NAVLE practice test!
+Click “Start Test” above to take a free NAVLE practice test!

 NAVLE Exam Eligibility